connectivecpp/utility-rack/README.md

 - Version 2.8.0 (or later) of Phil Nash's [`Catch2`](https://github.com/catchorg/Catch2) library is required for all test scenarios.

-There are single file headers that have been copied into the `third_party` directory from various GitHub repositories and do not require any external dependency managements.
+There are single file headers that have been copied into the `third_party` directory from various GitHub repositories and do not require any external dependency management.
 These are:

-- Martin Moene's [`ring-span-lite`](https://github.com/martinmoene/ring-span-lite) library, required in Wait Queue unit test.
+- Martin Moene's [`ring-span-lite`](https://github.com/martinmoene/ring-span-lite) library, required in the Wait Queue unit test.
-- Justas Masiulis [`circular_buffer`](https://github.com/JustasMasiulis/circular_buffer) library, required in Wait Queue unit test.
+- Justas Masiulis [`circular_buffer`](https://github.com/JustasMasiulis/circular_buffer) library, required in the Wait Queue unit test.

 See [References](doc/references.md) for additional details.